sbenhaim/cyclops/README.md

 (s :bd [:sd :sd] (x 2 :hh))
 ```

-#### Op
+#### Pattern Op

-Functions like `slow`, `cyc`, `rep` defining pattern-specific functionality.
+Functions like `slow`, `cyc`, `rep` defining pattern-specific functionality, usually dictating timing or looping characteristics:

+`fit` (aka `[]`): Squeezes contents into a single cycle.
+`cyc`: Cycles through contents, one per iteration.

 #### Event

-A value wrapped in the cycle-relative timing information for when it should start and stop.
+A map or record containing:

+`start`: Representing cycle-relative timing (1/2)
+`length`: Representing cycle-relative event duration (which may not be the same as note duration).
+`period`: Representing cycle frequency (1 for every cycle, 2 for every other, etc.)
+`params`: An arbitrary map representing what the event *does*.
+  In the the default case--Superdirt--a map representing the parameters passed via OSC to the Superdirt instrument, but open for overloading to any semantics defined by your dispatch target.

 #### Value